Massage Therapy

 Career Opportunities

 A Massage Therapist is a valued member of the Health Care Team.
 Once registered with the College of Massage Therapists of Ontario, graduates are qualified to work as a primary health care provider who supports and promotes the health, well-being, and quality of life of their clients.
-Graduates may give direct patient care in a variety of inter-professional settings including:
+Graduates may give direct client care in a variety of inter-professional settings including:

 • private practice